JuanPoumian/Strategic-Analysis/README.md

 ![AAPL_RSI_strategy_1](https://github.com/JuanPoumian/Stock-Analysis-and-Visualization/assets/114705723/cbe33d8c-68d5-4382-bda7-e6682b368784)

-## Usage!

-*The project is organized into several functions that handle tasks such as data retrieval, computation of technical indicators, data cleaning, data saving, and plotting of data and indicators.

-*The project starts with defining the tickers of interest and the date range for which historical data is needed.
-The data is then downloaded, cleaned, and processed to calculate returns, volatility, and other technical indicators.
-The results are stored in separate dataframes for each ticker and also combined into a single dataframe for further analysis.

-*The project also includes several plotting functions that provide visualizations of the historical price data, return distributions, and technical indicators for each stock and index.

-*Lastly, the project checks for missing values in the data and calculates summary statistics, providing an overview of the distribution of returns and relation for each stock.

 ## Data Saving
 The processed data is saved into Excel files for future reference and further analysis.
 Both individual and combined dataframes are saved.